Ele4327/simple_shell/README.md

 For those who dont know a shell is a program that presents a command line interface which allows you to control your computer using commands entered with a keyboard instead of controlling graphical user interfaces (GUIs) with a mouse/keyboard combination.

 For a more specific explanation, we invite you to see our manual:

 > ./man_1_simple_shell

 And to see help file:

 > ./help

+PD: First, you need to have downloaded and cloned the repository and entered the repository folder, in case you don't know how, you can click here: [Installation:](#installation)

 # Features